subvod/examples/README.md

-This is just an assortment of random scripts and snippets for referential purposes.
-As of 2021/04/15 I've succeeded in morphing **Notepad++** into [an IDE of sorts](#how-to-use-notepad-as-a-makeshift-ide), [automated the download/extract process](#how-to-download-and-convert-youtube-videos) for **youtube-dl**/**ffmpeg**, and learned a bit of Markdown in the process.
+This is a jumbled assortment of random scripts and snippets for referential purposes.
+As of 2021/04/15 I've succeeded in morphing **Notepad++** into [an IDE of sorts](#how-to-use-notepad-as-a-makeshift-ide) (Flat Assembler non-global include directory workaround is in-progress), [automated the download/extract process](#how-to-download-and-convert-youtube-videos) for **youtube-dl**/**ffmpeg**, and learned a bit of Markdown in the process.
 Original plan was to use HTML and CSS, but GitHub thought otherwise and the concept of Markdown interests me nonetheless.
 I've also spent quite a bit of time playing Ghost Recon Wildlands over the past three years.
 During that time I collected tons of data.
 Those numbers are crunched and compared in [stats.html](https://github.com/subvod/examples/blob/master/stats.html) if you're into that.
 I expect to keep this repository updated fairly regularly, but as always:

 > Shit happens...